yc015/Ruby-Inspect/docs/index.md

 # Welcome to the Ruby Inspect!

-*Ruby Inspect* is an online textbook for programmers who wish to learn the facts about Ruby, a programming language that has been thrived for more than 20 years.
+*Ruby Inspect* is an online textbook for programmers who wish to learn the interesting facts about Ruby, a programming language that has been thrived for more than 20 years.
 This book focuses on the programming language designs of Ruby.

 # Table of Contents
 1. [Ruby Installation and your first Ruby program](installation.md)